Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Flagstone (East) - Riverbend recording a relatively average level of approval activity when compared to local markets analysed countrywide

-New building activity consists of 92.0% standalone homes and 8.0% townhouses or apartments, maintaining the area's traditional low-density character focused on family homes appealing to those seeking space.
-The estimated population per dwelling approval is 626 people, reflecting its quiet, low-activity development environment.
-Population forecasts indicate Flagstone East Riverbend will gain approximately 3,799 residents by 2041.
-At current development rates, housing supply may struggle to keep pace with population growth, potentially heightening buyer competition and supporting price increases.
+The estimated count of 626 people in the area per dwelling approval reflects its quiet, low activity development environment.
+Population forecasts indicate Flagstone (East) - Riverbend will gain approximately 3,806 residents by 2041.
+At current development rates, housing supply may struggle to match population growth, potentially heightening buyer competition and supporting price increases.

 Frequently Asked Questions - Development